heron2014/react-native-installation-guide/README.md

 - start server : ```npm start```

-### Open on iPhone simulator
+### iPhone simulator

 - open second tab and run ```open ios/demoApp.xcodeproj``` or ```react-native run-ios```

 - if you decide to run a first command, the xCode will open and will perform initial installations
 - hit the run icon at the top
-- you can minimise the simulator window by navigating to window -> scale -> 50%
+- you can scale down the simulator window by navigating to window -> scale -> 50%

 ![ios](img/iphone.png)

-You can close xCode and open the demoApp from your icons on the screen of your simulator.
+Close xCode and open the demoApp from the screen of the simulator.

-- you can now make some changes in index.ios.js and then go back to your simulator click command + R to see the changes.
+- make some changes in index.ios.js, go back to your simulator click ```command + R``` to see the changes.

-### Open on Android simulator
+### Android simulator

-- open a genymotion virtual device by clicking on Start
+- start genymotion virtual device by clicking the Start button

 ![start-geny](img/start-geny.png)